samirsahoo007/system-design-primer/solutions/system_design/misc/making_it_high_performing.md

-What we cover in this post tries to explain in as simple terms as possible what it takes to optimise a web site so that it is lightning fast and scalable to handle very high numbers of visitors.
-The techniques we use are applicable to most applications our customers usually build their sites on, such as WordPress, Drupal, Joomla and Magento, amongst others.
-Let's see how we can make our site's landing page to load quickly...

 Redis => data caching
 Varnish => frontend caching
 CloudFlare => web static data(images, javascript, css) caching

+What we cover in this post tries to explain in as simple terms as possible what it takes to optimise a web site so that it is lightning fast and scalable to handle very high numbers of visitors.
+The techniques we use are applicable to most applications our customers usually build their sites on, such as WordPress, Drupal, Joomla and Magento, amongst others.
+The first impression of a good WordPress site is that its site’s landing page should load quickly.
+Then, the loading times of rest of interlinked pages should be fast.
+For a website to load fast it should have different layered approaches to caching.

+# How to improve page load times of website?
+* The first layer is the presence of content delivery network (CDN).
+* The second layer of creating the faster website is to install a free TLS/SSL certificate signed by CloudFlare on your origin server.
+* * It is completely free of cost.
+* Enable Varnish cache and enable Varnish cache settings for individual domains.
+* Most of times sites in the web browser wats for around 1.6 seconds for favicon to load.
+It is a good idea to add the favicon to reduce this waiting time of web browser in visitor’s computer.
+* Enable HTTP/2on CloudFlare to work with Varnish cache.
+* Use HTTPS protocol on your website.

 **Redis and Varnish do server level caching whereas CloudFlare do network level caching**

-# Redis:
+## Redis:
 For most use cases, we only need the tip - data caching.
 In simple terms, Redis can be used as a very fast way to cache data in memory.
 One of the pain points that make web sites slow is the time it takes to query a database, often where much of information necessary to display the page is stored.
 This is particularly true on busy sites that have lots of visitors, and make lots of queries to a database.
 Redis can be used to cache some or all of your database in memory, and querying data from memory takes a fraction of the time compared to querying from much slower hard disks.

 So it's also really useful at speeding up web sites that may rely on external APIs as well.
 For instance on our own web site, we query various external APIs such as TrustPilot reviews, recent blog posts and Twitter.
 These are cached directly into Redis so that the data is available instantly, without needing to do a live query to the external API or even build a MySQL table to store that data in.

-# Varnish:
+## Varnish:
 Varnish is a web application accelerator, which sits in front of the web server.
 To understand what Varnish does, it's first important to understand what happens normally, without Varnish.
 When a visitor accesses your web site, the web server will receive a request for a page, which will then spawn more requests to find all the components needed to display your page.
 Typically, all your images, CSS files, Javascript, PHP scripts will be requested, PHP code will execute, MySQL queries will be made and data returned, and eventually, the components and resulting HTML will be downloaded to your browser.
 That's an awful lot of work.
 When you've got lots of people accessing your web site, your web server is working overtime trying to deliver all of these requests, to all of these visitors.
 Often, it's doing all of this work to generate the exact same content for different visitors.

 With Varnish, all that hard work only needs to be done once, or at least only until the content or page itself changes.
 Once it's got all the necessary data to display the web page, Varnish caches that data in memory.
 Now, when the next visitor arrives, your web server can put its feet up and let Varnish simply return the ready made page and all the components in milliseconds, without a single request to disk, MySQL query or PHP execution.
 This means that your web server only needs to do the hard work when the requested data has changed, freeing it up to handle many times more requests than it would otherwise have been capable.